copremesis/simple_attach/README.md

 ###Chapter 4.

-lets get ajaxy and do some HTML5 or something cool like drag and drop so we can add slew of files all at once ... we're a car dealer
+Lets get ajaxy and do some HTML5 or something cool like drag and drop

+so we can add slew of files all at once ... possbile use cases:

+* a car dealer
-      a web designer
+* a web designer
-      real estate ajent
+* real estate agent
-      golf coach
+* golf coach
-      music major
+* music major

 we don't want to drag or type out 100's of files when we can select them all using the file explorer then upload them in one swoop with a progress bar status I think that is good for today's standards